openstax/tagging-legend/ap-bio.md

 **Note:** The tutor-only assessments **must NOT** appear in the CNXML modules.

 Scientific Thinking questions **must** be input (full XML) in the AP Science Practices Connection.

+For ALL questions, DELETE the existing solution CNXML.

 For questions that do NOT change, KEEP the existing cnxml and  add the embed code.
 (CNX will remove the existing question and just show the question in exercises, so no need to worry about double display.)